wied03/spring-commands-opal-rspec/README.md

 gem 'spring-commands-orspec', group: :development
 ```

-If you're using spring binstubs, run `bundle exec spring binstub orspec` to generate bin/orspec.
-Then run spring stop to pick up the changes.
+If you're using spring binstubs, run `bundle exec spring binstub orspec` to generate `bin/orspec`.
+Then run `bin/orspec`.
+It will use the configured spec info from your opal-rails setup.

 ## Limitations: